 The repeal of K.A.R.
 1-39-1 through 1-39-4 will have no economic impact on other agencies, private businesses or individuals because the practices those regulations detail will be substantively unchanged by the new regulations proposed with this notice.
 Regarding K.A.R.133-1-4, private parties and governmental agencies alike, with or without attorney representation, may use the OAH e-filing system subject to the system's terms of use.
 OAH proposes no fees for use of the system and projects no scenario in which any party (governmental, nongovernmental, small or large businesses, private individuals) will incur any increased cost as a result of this new option.
 All parties will be given the same option to use the e-filing system for saving time and avoiding copying and mailing costs.
-Because e-filing is not mandated, the savings experienced by any given litigant will depend on their frequency of the system's use, the volume of information filed for any given cases, and other variables that cannot be reliably estimated.
+Because e-filing is not mandated, the savings experienced by any given litigant will depend on whether it consents to e-file, its frequency of using the system, the volume of information it files for any given cases, and other variables that cannot be reliably estimated.
+The OAH e-filing system is projected to be operational and available for use beginning in January 2017.

-KRIS W KOBACH SECRETARY OF STATE
+RECEIVED OCT 0 6 2016 KRIS W KOBACH SECRETARY OF STATE